Dairy Products Profile

 There are just over 400 ice cream processing plants in the United States.
 The table below shows the amount of regular ice cream, lowfat ice cream, frozen yogurt and sherbet produced that year.
 While the amount of regular ice cream and sherbet declined from the previous year, the amount of frozen yogurt jumped by double digits.

 |Ice Cream, Regular

 |Ice Cream, Lowfat

-Total sour cream production in the United States was 1.4 billion pounds in 2016, up slightly from 2015.
-Sour cream was processed at 114 dairy plants throughout the country.
+Total sour cream production in the United States was 1.4 billion pounds in 2017, about the same as 2016.
+Sour cream was processed at 115 dairy plants throughout the country.

-Yogurt production in 2016 totaled 4.5 billion pounds at 130 processing plants.
-Per person yogurt consumption was 13.7 pounds in 2016 in the United States.
+Yogurt production in 2017 totaled 4.5 billion pounds at 170 processing plants.

 Yogurt is being touted as a healthy or functional food due to probiotics.
 According to Dairy Management Inc., probiotics “are key ingredients in any product promoting digestive health.”
 About 80 percent of the yogurt manufactured in the United States contains Lactobacillus acidophilus.
 The Bifidobacterium strain is also found in dairy products.